-Photo on the right demonstrates how we use solar heating during cold winter days.
+Photo above demonstrates how we use solar heating during cold winter days.

 A stainless steel mirror installed flat on the deck effectively doubles the amount of solar energy entering the window, whatever the weather.

 The transport of heat to the house occurs with the speed of light.
 There are no losses or delays associated with heat storage and transfer.

 The well-insulated house interior itself works as a solar collector.
 Since the winter Sun here can deliver up to 350 W/m², our 9m² mirror can reflect up to 3 kW of heat.